 The stopbanks incorporate a series of floodgates and pumps.
-These protective flood schemes are generally under the control of the BOP Regional Council.
-To ensure the successful interface between District and Regional schemes and assets it is necessary to ensure very close operational linkages between the two organisations.
+These protective flood schemes are generally under the control of the Bay of Plenty Regional Council.
+To ensure the successful interface between district and regional schemes and assets it is necessary to ensure very close operational linkages between the two organisations.
 Previous flood events have tested these linkages, generally with very positive outcomes.